African-American history: American independence

-Religion

-By 1800, a small number of slaves had joined Christian churches.
-Free Black people in the North set up their own networks of churches and in the South the slaves sat in the upper galleries of white churches.
-Central to the growth of community among Blacks was the Black church, usually the first communal institution to be established.
-The Black church was both an expression of community and unique African-American spirituality, and a reaction to discrimination.
-The churches also served as neighborhood centers where free Black people could celebrate their African heritage without intrusion from white detractors.
-The church also served as the center of education.
-Since the church was part of the community and wanted to provide education; it educated the freed and enslaved Black people.
-Seeking autonomy, some Black people like Richard Allen (bishop) founded separate Black denominations.

-The Second Great Awakening (1800–1830s) has been called the "central and defining event in the development of Afro-Christianity."

 Antebellum period

 As the United States grew, the institution of slavery became more entrenched in the southern states, while northern states began to abolish it.
 Pennsylvania was the first, in 1780 passing an act for gradual abolition.

+Slaves were often sexually abused and raped by their white slave owners.
+White people often forced slaves to work even when sick.
+Slaves were not protected from being harassed, sexually stalked or raped by their white masters.
+Black slaves were also whipped, killed, tortured and had their limbs amputated.

 A number of events continued to shape views on slavery.
 One of these events was the Haitian Revolution, which was the only slave revolt that led to an independent country.
 Many slave owners fled to the United States with tales of horror and massacre that alarmed Southern whites.

 The invention of the cotton gin in the 1790s allowed the cultivation of short staple cotton, which could be grown in much of the Deep South, where warm weather and proper soil conditions prevailed.
 The industrial revolution in Europe and New England generated a heavy demand for cotton for cheap clothing, which caused an enormous demand for slave labor to develop new cotton plantations.
-There was a 70% increase in the number of slaves in the United States in only 20 years.
+There was a 70% increase in the number of enslaved people in the United States in only 20 years.
 They were overwhelmingly concentrated on plantations in the Deep South, and moved west as old cotton fields lost their productivity and new lands were purchased.
 Unlike the Northern States who put more focus into manufacturing and commerce, the South was heavily dependent on agriculture.
-Southern political economists at this time supported the institution by concluding that nothing was inherently contradictory about owning slaves and that a future of slavery existed even if the South were to industrialize.
+Southern political economists at this time supported the institution by concluding that nothing was inherently contradictory about owning people and that a future of slavery existed even if the South were to industrialize.
 Racial, economic, and political turmoil reached an all-time high regarding slavery up to the events of the Civil War.